 The purpose of this course is to explore and examine ways in which the disability community provides the church with a dynamic model of spiritual transformation.
 The serious student will take away from this course a deeper understanding of the disability community and the church's obligation to reach out to those who are most vulnerable.
 This course will benefit those who are majoring in biblical studies, education, counseling, human services, business, any health-related field, or intercultural studies.
+This course is normally offered in the spring semester of even numbered years.

-3212 CURRICULUM DEVELOPMENT FOR CHILDREN'S MINISTRY
+3213 CURRICULUM DEVELOPMENT FOR CHILDREN'S MINISTRY